mrbean-bremen/ghrepo-stats/README.md

 ```
 pip install ghrepo-stats
 ```
-Or you can install the current master from GitHub:
+Or you can install the current main branch from GitHub:
 ```
 pip install git+https://github.com/mrbean-bremen/ghrepo-stats
 ```